trujunzhang/App-1.4.26-2-fixed/docs/articles/new-expensify/expenses-&-payments/Connect-a-Business-Bank-Account.md

 Once that's all set, make sure to contact your account manager or concierge, and our team will be able to re-trigger those three test transactions!

+## Is my data safe?

+We take security seriously.
+Our measures align with what banks use to protect sensitive financial data.
+We regularly test and update our security to stay ahead of any threats.
+Plus, we’re checked daily by McAfee for extra reassurance against hackers.
+You can verify our security strength below or on the McAfee SECURE site.
+Discover how Expensify safeguards your information [here](https://help.expensify.com/articles/new-expensify/settings/Encryption-and-Data-Security).

 {% include faq-end.md %}